Cray-HPE/docs-csm/upgrade/1.2.1/upgrade_network.md

 Understanding the switch configuration changes is critical.
 The following configurations risk a network outage, if not applied correctly:

-- Generating switch configuration without preserving site-specific values (by using the `--custom-configuration` flag).
+* Generating switch configuration without preserving site-specific values (by using the `--custom-configuration` flag).
-- Changes to ISL (MAGP, VSX, etc.) configurations.
+* Changes to ISL (MAGP, VSX, etc.) configurations.
-- Changes to Spanning Tree.
+* Changes to Spanning Tree.
-- Changes to ACLs or ACL ordering.
+* Changes to ACLs or ACL ordering.
-- Changes to VRFs.
+* Changes to VRF.
-- Changes to default route.
+* Changes to default route.
-- Changes to MLAG/LACP.
+* Changes to MLAG/LACP.

 [Return to CSM 1.2.1 Patch Installation Instructions](README.md)